 - Comparative analysis of biodiversity, food web structure and fisheries productivity of Tono, Bontanga and Golinga reservoirs: Assessing differences in ecosystem attributes among the reservoirs.

 The project focuses on defining a range of physical attributes and developmental conditions under which man-made reservoirs can provide and sustain significant fisheries production.
 Moreover, fisheries management in reservoirs requires alternative sustainable management scenarios which are derivable from ecosystem modelling, for example, using ecosystem modelling software ECOPATH with ECOSIM.
-As observed for other fisheries ecosystems, sustainable exploitation of the Tono, Bontanga and Golinga reservoirs is necessary if the fisheries are to make any significant continuous impacts on the soci-economic life of the rural communities.
+As observed for other fisheries ecosystems, sustainable exploitation of the Tono, Bontanga and Golinga reservoirs is necessary if the fisheries are to make any significant continuous impacts on the socio-economic life of the rural communities.
 Subsequently, the study will elaborate management advice for sustainable exploitation of the reservoirs fisheries.

 |University for Development Studies, Ghana|